I’m a huge believer in knowing where the information you’re reading comes from, so here’s more about me and my background.

 I have a research consulting business, Seek Knowledge, Find Wisdom.
 No question too weird!
 If you’re trying to track down information about a topic, and you’d like the help of a trained and experienced librarian, my rates are very reasonable, and I’m glad to see what I can offer in your budget.

-I send out a newsletter every fortnight with links I’ve found interesting as well as an update of what I’ve written online (posts from the blog here, as well as from Seek Knowledge, Find Wisdom.)
+I send out a newsletter every few weeks with links I’ve found interesting as well as an update of what I’ve written online (posts from the blog here, as well as from Seek Knowledge, Find Wisdom.)